Summary:

 According to the IRS, the local travel deduction can include gas, oil, lease payments, licenses and fees, repairs, tolls, and parking.
 Calculate your deduction both ways to see which method benefits you most.

-6.Legal Fees for an Eviction
+6. Legal Fees for an Eviction

 Often a landlord's worst nightmare, eviction proceedings are extremely stressful and can bankrupt small rental businesses.
 Thankfully, according to money site SmartAsset, you may usually deduct court fees and attorney costs.

 In addition to monetary cost, there is also the intense worry of an ongoing legal battle and the pressure of not knowing what could come next.
-While it’s good to save money through claiming potential landlord tax deductions, it’s better to prevent evictions in the first place by thoroughly and consistently screening your tenants before they're allowed to move in.
+While it’s good to save money through claiming potential landlord tax deductions, it’s better to prevent evictions in the first place by screening your tenants before they're allowed to move in.

 - Criminal background checks

-- Renter credit reports, including a ResidentScore and
+- Tenant credit reports, including a ResidentScore

 - Eviction history reports